 The law between the parties

 Landlords can set rules on his condo unit.
 He may limit the number of tenants under a lease contract or prohibit certain renovations.
 A lease contract is typically prepared by the landlord to which the prospective tenant shall agree to.
 In some instances, the tenant may request to amend stipulations and the landlord is free to accept and reject.
 The tenant may ask to repaint the kitchen cabinets or change the flooring in the bedroom.
 Once the contract is finalized and signed by both parties, it shall be the law between them.
+Much like the rental law in the Philippines.
 Any breach of the conditions of the contract shall be ground for pre-termination and may entitle the aggrieved party to payment of damages.

 Pre-termination due to non-payment